1992 Konami / Hero Software

 It was never to surface at all (or at least we haven’t yet been able to find any evidence it did).
 The question therefore is why, and was there perhaps issues during the beta process which prevented a release?
 If you know anything more about the game, please do get in touch.

-With thanks to Karl Kuras for highlighting to GTW to cover and Grzegorz Antosiewicz for the additional scans and confirmation of other platforms.
+With thanks to Karl Kuras for highlighting to GTW to cover, John Stone for additional research and information and Grzegorz Antosiewicz for the additional scans and confirmation of other platforms.